duleorlovic/home_automation/README.md

 tail -f /home/pi/home_automation/log/production.log
 ~~~

-Check if it running
+Check if it is running

 ~~~
 ps aux | grep home_automation
 ~~~

-## Development
+## Development on Pi

 Set up keys on raspberry pi and download source from your comp